-and decisionmaking processes as well as the right to share in the company's profit.
-Most shareowners participate in corporate affairs by means of written communications - only a small percentage of share-owners ever attend an annual meeting, visit the issuer's principal offices or otherwise have direct contact with its officers, directors or employees.
-Therefore, the proxy solicitation process is at the center of effective shareholder communications.
+to participate in the corporation's electoral and decisionmaking processes, as well as the right to share in the company's profit.
+Most shareowners participate in corporate affairs by means of written communications only a small percentage of shareowners ever attend an annual meeting, visit the issuer's principal offices or otherwise have direct contact with its officers, directors or employees.
+Therefore, the proxy solicitation process is at the center of effective shareholder participation.
+Chapter One: Shareholder Participation in the Corporate Electoral Process